carpentries/lesson-development-training/episodes/wrap-up.md

 To help you prioritise what to work on next, consider the following prompts and make notes of your answers.

 - Which of the exercises set so far in this training did you not have time to complete?
-- What do you still need to add/work on?
+- What do you still need to add/work on in your lesson?
-- What can you remove/consider removing?
+- What can you remove/consider removing from your lesson?
 - How will the narrative and example data you have chosen for your lesson support teaching and assessment?
 - What diagram or other visual aids could you create/add to supplement your text?